reindert-vetter/mock_ok/README.md

 You have to place `\External\Providers\TwinsClient::activate()` in your setUp() or bootstrap method so that Twins knows that a new test is starting.

 ### Calling Twins
 Instead of making a call to an external server, you have to make a call to the Twins container.
 So you don't have to make a call to `api.facebook.com` but you have to make a call to `twins/api.facebook.com`.
 If you have configured Twins correctly, this will happen automatically.
 See `config/twins.php` to configure Twins correctly.
+To get an idea of ​​how simple Twins works, it's best to first try out a request with a Guzzle Client.
+> To get an idea how simple Twins works, I advise you to first mock a request that uses Guzzle Client.

 ## Contribute